forkfacts/forkfacts-v2/README.md

 1. Copy the contents of the `.env.sample` file to a new file called `.env` using the following command:

    ```
-   npm run build:env
+   npm run build:env:dev
    ```

-   This command will copy all the keys and their default values from `.env.sample` to `.env`.
+   This command will copy all the keys and their default values from `.env.sample` to `.env` and `.env.development`.

-2. Open the `.env` file and replace the default values with the appropriate values for your local environment.
+2. Open the `.env` and `.env.development` files and replace the default values with the appropriate values for your local environment.

-3. Save the `.env` file.
+3. Save the `.env` and `.env.development` files.

 With the environment variables set up, you're ready to run the project!